Marcdnd/floripacoin/doc/build-osx.md

 2. Modify source in order to pick up the `openssl` library.

     Edit `makefile.osx` to account for library location differences.
-There's a diff in `contrib/homebrew/makefile.osx.patch` that shows what you need to change, or you can just patch by doing

-        patch -p1 < contrib/homebrew/makefile.osx.patch

 3. Build floripacoind:

         cd src